Cosmopolitan Hydra Island Boat Round Trip

 [Video & photos during tours of summer 2019]

 Firstly a little bit about Hydra.
-Hydra island does not allow any cars or bicycles to spoil the island’s tranquility; only donkeys, mules and … boats plus great walks and socializing!
+Hydra Island does not allow any cars or bicycles to spoil the island’s tranquility; only donkeys, mules and … boats plus great walks and socializing!
 Its charms are obvious and have not gone unnoticed by the world’s famous artists, writers, and musicians.
-It is by far a more authentic island than the well-known Santorini & Mykonos since the people that run most of the businesses are locals and there are also many Greek tourists.
+It is by far a more authentic island than the well-known Santorini & Mykonos since the people who run most of the businesses are locals and there are also many Greek tourists.
 This is not the case in Mykonos & Santorini.

 There is one main town, known simply as “Hydra port”.
 It consists of a crescent-shaped harbor, around which is centered a strand of restaurants, shops, markets, and galleries that cater to tourists and locals (Hydriots).
 Steep stone streets lead up and outward from the harbor area.
 Most of the local residences, as well as the hostelries on the island, are located on these streets.
 Other small villages or hamlets on the island include Mandraki, Kamini, Vlychos, Palamidas, Episkopi, and Molos.